Bellevue murders: Confession and sentencing

 Baranyi and Anderson were charged with murder in the first degree.
 Prosecutors attempted to try them together when the trial began in October 1998, but the court felt that each needed a separate trial for his individual role in the crimes.
 Three weeks after the trial began, Baranyi was sentenced to four consecutive life terms without the possibility of parole.
 When asked if he had anything to say, Baranyi replied, "No, I don't think so."
 He began serving his sentence a week later.
 Anderson hired and fired numerous lawyers in order to escape a sentencing similar to that of Baranyi.
 However, a month and a half later, Anderson was also sentenced to four consecutive life terms without the possibility of parole.
 Since that time, the state declared "juveniles sentenced to life without being eligible for parole" had to be reviewed for a chance of parole.

 In March 2022, Anderson was resentenced to life with the possibility of parole after 33 years.
+In October 2024, Baranyi was resentenced to life with the possibility of parole after 46 years.